1968 Les Paul and 1969 Les Paul Serial Number Information

 Are there series of LSLPs outside of 5xx,xxx - 8xx,xxx - 9xx,xxx?

 Im not sure.
 I have early data on a potential 6xx,xxx series that I wont go public with until I have more collaborating evidence.
 Also, dont forget that there appear to be some First Reissues with 8xx,xxx serials.
+[EDIT: There were also GT's with a 985xxx prefix that are some of the VERY first guitars made.]

 Do LSLP Standards/Deluxes have Brazilian Rosewood fingerboards?